-Now the national anthem of Israel, HaTikvah is adapted from a poem originally written by Naftali Herz Imber in 1877.
-In order to join with 140 years of finding hope and a connection to Israel in this poem, participants can learn and record the song.
+The national anthem of Israel, HaTikvah (“The Hope”) is adapted from a poem originally written by Naftali Herz Imber in 1877.
+Here’s your opportunity to join 140 years of finding hope and a connection to Israel through this poem, by learning and recording the song.

-Whether silly or serious, we want to hear what HaTikvah means to you.
+Whether eccentric or serious, we want to hear what HaTikvah means to you.
 Belt it out or croon it.
 Serenade or yodel.
 Whip out some instruments or go a cappella.

-No matter who has the best pipes in the end, we’ll all come together to sing HaTikvah on May 6th at the Big Bash.
+No matter who has the best pipes in the end, we’ll all come together to sing HaTikvah on May 6th at 5-6-70 Israel!